-This Ph.D. in Family Therapy is an 81 – 114 variable credit-hour program (depending on the student’s educational background) that integrates systemically oriented theory and clinical practice, language and thinking systems, and qualitative and quantitative research.
+This Ph.D. in Couple and Family Therapy is an 81 – 114 variable credit-hour program (depending on the student’s educational background) that integrates systemically oriented theory and clinical practice, language and thinking systems, and qualitative and quantitative research.
 Students must complete their Ph.D. program within seven years from the date of first enrollment.
 This means that students are expected to graduate with the Ph.D. degree within this time period.

 Before starting the core courses, all students must document 11 graduate level pathway courses (3 credits each).
 Any student not having these courses or their equivalent must initially take and pass, as leveling courses, the following pathway courses:

-SFTD 5006 - Introduction to Systems Theory (3 credits)
+SFTD 5006 - Introduction to Systems Theories (3 credits)

 This course provides an overview of theories that use metaphors of system, pattern, interaction, and communication to describe human behavior and relationships as well as the study of the emergence of theories from cybernetics to language studies.

 SFTD 5007 - Research in Marriage and Family Therapy (3 credits)

 This course offers a review of quantitative and qualitative methods of inquiry, as exemplified in recent marital and family therapy research studies.
 The course focuses on teaching students to be intelligent, critical consumers of research in the field.

 SFTD 5008 - Introduction to Marital and Family Therapy: Counseling Theories and Techniques (3 credits)

 An introduction and review of the history of marital and family therapy and the clinical approaches of interactional therapies are included in this course.
 The focus is based on basic therapeutic concepts and skills.

 SFTD 5009 - Theories of Marital and Family Therapy (3 credits)